cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2024/04/04**: Added Style & Composition node.
+It's now possible to apply both Style and Composition from the same node

 **2024/04/01**: Added Composition only transfer weight type for SDXL

 **2024/03/27**: Added Style transfer weight type for SDXL